Oleksii-Op/CarMarket/README.md

   SQLAlchemy's mapped model later.
 You can see database modeling below as it has a lot of text.

-- Setting Docker compose file to quickly run postgreSQL with necessary environment variables (docker compose file has adminer, but I usually connect via pgAdmin).
+- Setting Docker compose file to quickly run PostgreSQL with necessary environment variables (docker compose file has adminer, but I usually connect via pgAdmin).
 Or running a simple container.
 <pre><br/>Docker run command: